Process Modifier

 Timeout

-How long Lasernet should wait for the external application to finish.
+How long Lasernet Core should wait for the external application to finish.
 0 (zero) means that it will wait indefinitely.
 This setting should be used with care.
-If the application does not finish, Lasernet will appear to hang.
-If, on the other hand, the timeout is too short, Lasernet will not receive the data from the external application before Lasernet continues its processing.
+If the application does not finish, Lasernet Core will appear to hang.
+If, on the other hand, the timeout is too short, Lasernet Core will not receive the data from the external application before it (Lasernet Core) continues its processing.

 Input Data